NERC-CEH/IOFFsimwork/README.md

 Scripts sourced by [Functions to generate data and sample.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/Functions%20to%20generate%20data%20and%20sample.R) :

 [genData.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/genData.R) : Simulate a log Cox Gaussian process using the rLCGP function from the spatstat package.
 This can be with or without an environmental covariate effect on the simulated intensity.
-The user can also specify the domain, the variance and shape parameters of the matern covariance and the mean of the intensity
+The user can also specify the domain, the variance and shape parameters of the matern covariance and the mean of the intensity.
+Seed can be specified to make repeatable or left as NULL to be stochastic

 [Generate strata levels Lam.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/Generate%20strata%20levels%20Lam.R) : This function splits the domain specified in 'genData.R' into a number of strata, the number and pattern of which can be specified by the user.
 These strata are used to represent areas which may have different thinning probabilities and are used to ensure equal coverage in the structured data sampling